Protoneer/NRF51-Vagrant-Toolchain/README.md

-# Vagrant Basic Ubuntu Box Template
+# Vagrant NRF51 SDK ToolChain

 ## Introduction
 Vagrant is a tool for building virtual workspaces.
 Its main benifits is that work enviroments can be setup once and destributed between users.
 Perfect for sharing complex Toolchains.
-This repository provides the `vagrantfile` that contains all the enviroment settings to create the virtual linux box that can compile [mBed GCC projects](https://developer.mbed.org/handbook/Exporting-to-GCC-ARM-Embedded).
+This repository provides the `vagrantfile` that contains all the enviroment settings to create the virtual linux box that can compile the examples from the NRF51 SDK.

 ## Requirements
 * [Vagrant](https://www.vagrantup.com/downloads.html)